-The structure of the business finance sector in the UK today is very different to that of just a decade ago.
+The structure of the business finance sector in the UK today is very different from that of just a decade ago.
 When you consider that traditional high street banks have already taken a back step with regards to their risk profile on secured loans, you can imagine the situation with unsecured business finance.
 Unsecured debt for a business does not fit comfortably with the traditional high street bank business model.
 So, what are the alternatives for unsecured business finance if there are no options on the high street?

 Traditionally unsecured business loans tend to attract a higher interest rate compared to their secured counterparts.
-This is simply a reflection of the risk reward ratio and the requirement for a greater return against any perceived additional risk.
+This is simply a reflection of the risk-reward ratio and the requirement for a greater return against any perceived additional risk.

 One of the growing sectors with regards to unsecured business loans is the peer-to-peer market.
 They will consider all finance applications although all potential clients will still need to provide an array of pre-offer documents.
 These tend to include:

 Any potential finance provider will take into account the specifics of the business, future prospects and require a business plan.
 Additional issues which are also taken into consideration include: